-The tone of the DS-1 is a warm and light overdrive, simile to a Hendrix-style fuzz gain.
+The tone of the DS-1 is a warm and light overdrive, similar to a Hendrix-style fuzz.

-A more edgy grunge tone is also achievable, as I've already mentioned Cobain's nearly career-long relationship with the DS-1.
+A more edgy grunge tone is also achievable, as indicated by Cobain's nearly career-long relationship with the DS-1.

 The Boss DS-1 distortion, looking quite artistic. | Flickr Commons Image via RamsesOriginal